conormol/til/Javascript/Short Circuit Evaluation.md

 }
 console.log(y);
 ```
-The code checks if variable x is truthy and assigns its value to x if so.
+The code checks if variable x is truthy and assigns its value to y if so.
 When this condition returns as false, the variable y is then assigned a default value of 1, which is then printed.

 This can be written in shorthand as:
 ```